 Security Model

-How we keep victims’ data safe while delivering evidence law enforcement can trust.
-(Replace the placeholder with the updated security diagram.)
+How we keep victims' data safe while delivering evidence law enforcement can trust.

 Core safeguards